metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

 ===============

 The OpenMETA tools enable the generation of large amounts of data through the execution of the various domain models.
-These amount of analyses results can be further exacerbated with design space modeling and the Parametric Exploration Tool.
+The amount of analyses results can be further exacerbated with design space modeling and the Parametric Exploration Tool.